Skip to content

 Entity B Queries Resolver

-Entity B sends the ECZ-ID to Resolver for real-time verification.
+Entity B sends the ECZ-ID to Resolver and receives the state current at request time.

 3